-Here’s a list of things your accountant should undertake to assist you in expanding your firm.
+The following is a list of things your accountant should undertake to assist you in expanding your firm.
 Check out some of the helpful advice in here.

-Even profitable businesses fail because they run out of cash at the wrong time and cannot pay their employees or vendors.
+Even very prosperous companies can be brought down if they run out of money at the wrong time and cannot pay their employees or vendors.
 It doesn’t matter how lucrative a company is if it can’t keep up with its payments or its expenses if it won’t survive for very long.
-Your accountant should know that revenue and costs come and go.
-They should help you forecast your cash flow and come up with strategies to manage it by organising cash reserves and a spending plan to make sure there’s always money in the bank.
-You’ll develop an easier relationship with your suppliers and staff.
+Your accountant should be aware that both revenue and expenses are subject to change.
+They should help you forecast your cash flow and devise strategies to manage it by organising cash reserves and a spending plan to ensure there’s always money in the bank.
+You’ll find that working with both your team and your suppliers becomes much simpler.

-Waiting on employees is one of the single largest time wasters for an accounting department, especially considering that most accounting teams have strict guidelines in place for the rest of the business to follow regarding submitting invoices and adjustments.
+Waiting on other employees is one of the single largest time wasters for an accounting department.
+This is especially true when considering that most accounting departments have established stringent guidelines for the rest of the company to follow regarding the submission of invoices and adjustments.

 Once these policies are in place, start considering whether they are working or not and whether they could work better.